Rate Lock: 6 Facts

 6. Finally… When should I lock my rate?

 This one takes a little science and a lot of luck.
-Without a rate lock, a given interest rate will “float” with the currents of the market until loan docs are executed and recorded.
+Without locking in your rate, a given interest rate will “float” with the currents of the market until loan docs are executed and recorded.
 Interest rate behaviors can be grossly predicted whether they will trend up or trend down depending on the time of year, current lender appetite for a given loan, and macroeconomic factors such as the economic cycle and global economic news.
 But finding precisely the best time to lock an interest rate really depends on too many factors to opine about here, and it’s really like asking the question “which shade of blue is best.”

-A rate lock ought to be one factor among many within the business decision that is a properly-structured loan (loan amount, amortization, recourse, covenants, etc).
+Locking in your interest rate ought to be one factor among many within the business decision that is a properly-structured loan (loan amount, amortization, recourse, covenants, etc).

 As with all investment matters, a proper advisor is worth their weight in fees.